 Color Formatting in Financial Models

-Color Formatting in the financial model refers to the display of format or display of information that assist the reader or user in identifying certain pairs of information & in correlating the things easily.
-The most important parameters for color formatting are consistency, efficiency & clarity.
+Color Formatting in the financial model refers to the display of format or information that assists the reader or user in identifying specific pairs of information & in correlating things quickly.
+The most critical parameters for color formatting are consistency, efficiency & clarity.
 Lack of any of these may not serve the purpose of providing the financial model.

 Color formatting is done to the cells & data within each financial model.
 The most commonly used color formatting is as follow:

 - Blue: For hardcoded (i.e. typed) inputs.
 It can be some historical information or something which you assume or the key driver (such as rate of interestRate Of InterestAn interest rate formula is used to calculate loan repayment amounts as well as interest earned on fixed deposits, mutual funds, and other investments.
 It is also used to calculate credit card interest., rate of tax, output, etc.) used in the model.

 - Black: For calculation & cell referencesCell ReferencesCell reference in excel is referring the other cells to a cell to use its values or properties.
 For instance, if we have data in cell A2 and want to use that in cell A1, use =A2 in cell A1, and this will copy the A2 value in A1. within the same sheet (i.e. all formulae are in black font)